scottwio/react-universal-contacts/readme.md

     DELETE_FOOS

 ## Top level Routes
 Top level components rendered by the router should be appended with View

+    FooView.js <-- do
+    Foo.js <-- don't

 ## Consts
 Filenames for consts should be appended with Consts